 Markdown text in a single file "fn.md", with non-ASCII content encoded as UTF-8

 After all flags, provide one or more document sources, where each source declares a module.
 The module should either have a doc submodule that exports doc as a part, or it should directly export doc as a part.
 (The submodule is tried first, and the main module is not directly loaded or evaluated if the submodule can be loaded on its own.)
+Use --doc-binding to access an alternate exported name in place of doc.

 When multiple documents are rendered at the same time, cross-reference information in one document is visible to the other documents.
 See Handling Cross-References for information on references that cross documents that are built separately.